PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/PurpleBeamFinder.md

 <img src="images/PurpleBeamFinder-Settings.png">

-### Delay before Reset:

-Wait this long before resetting the game for the next attempt.

 ### Extra Line:

 German (and possibly other languages) has an extra line of text before the wishing piece is dropped.
 Check this box if this is the case.